frc5806/ScoutingApp/README.md

 ## Developement
 _All commands from here on are assumed to be in the `/app` directory._

-To run the server on localhost, use `ionic serve`
+To run the server on localhost, use `ionic serve`.
+If you make changes while it is serving (which you should), it will automatically reload the page.

-The gulp script will automatically recompile the css when you use `ionic serve`, and also warn you of any javascript errors in the terminal window.
+The gulp script will automatically recompile the css when you use `ionic serve`, and also warn you of any javascript errors in the terminal window, even if you make changes while serving.
 __Don't forget about this because it will save you.__

 To build the app for iOS (Mac only), first make sure you have the platform added with `ionic platform add ios`,